BIOL275-MSUM/eda-Lukas535/README.md

 (Burgress et al, 2019).
 This directly correlates with the elevation and latitude data found in the Phacelia and Rafinesquia species observed in this project.

+The trend being displayed in figures 3 and 4 proves that certain plant species are needing to migrate to other places where the weather fits their needs of survival.
+This means that climate change is certainly changing the average weather patterns of Earth’s global climate and affecting plant species worldwide.
+As the temperature in Arizona and California keeps rising the Phacelia and Rafinesquia plant species are moving to higher elevations to get to a cooler temperature in order to thrive

 ## References